 Alright, so we know why we need normalization, but when do we use it?

-When do we normalize?#when-do-we-normalize
+When do we normalize?#

 In basic terms you need to normalize data when the algorithm predicts based on the weighted relationships formed between data points.

 For example if you had a dataset that predicts the onset of diabetes where your data points are glucose levels and age, and your algorithm is PCA, you would need to normalize!

 Why?
 Because, PCA predicts by maximizing the variance.
 Here, the glucose levels data point would vary in decimal points, but age would only differ by integer values.
 To bring them both to scale, use normalization!
 You can now compare glucose levels and age, even if they were initially meaningless.

 However, if you were to use a decision tree, normalization wouldn’t really matter, since it compares each data point to itself and not to any other data point.